 Types of contributions:

-We accept a variety of article formats for publication, such as:
+We publish a variety of article formats, such as:

-- Photo essays of up to ten images (with text of max.
-1000 words including endnotes, but excluding list of references and image captions).
+- Photo essays: up to ten images plus text of max.
+1000 words (including endnotes, but excluding list of references and image captions).

 Please provide max.
 10 keywords.
 We enter these into the DOI protocols.